finitelycraig/oracleofdelphibot/README.md

 - [ ] Complete the yaml files with info from the wiki
 - [x] Include a mapping from alternative item names to proper item names
 - [ ] Include a price ID helper command, like `!idwand 100`
+- [ ] Write a better running it yourself section

 [the bot's channel]: https://twitch.tv/oracleofdeplhibot